Info for Ethics Officers

 The Commission on Ethics and Lobbying in Government is available as a resource to assist you in providing guidance to your agency on the ethics laws and regulations.
 We encourage you to contact us with questions or for confidential guidance on a specific matter.

 Ethics training is a yearly requirement.
 Ethics Training is required for every state employee including full-time, part-time, unpaid and per diem board members.
-The training mandate expanded to include both Financial Disclosure (FDS) and non-FDS filers.
-Employees who are seasonal or temporary employees are also required to complete ethics training on an annual basis.
+Employees and faculty of the State University (SUNY) and City University (CUNY) campuses are also required to complete ethics training.
+The training mandate expanded to include both Financial Disclosure Statement (FDS) and non-FDS filers.
+Employees who are seasonal or temporary employees are also required to complete ethics training every year.

-• Online Ethics Refresher (OER) - A self-paced online training available for the majority of the state workforce via the Statewide Learning Managment System (SLMS) or your agencies learning management system.
+• Online Ethics Refresher (OER) - A self-paced online training.
+The On-Demand Ethics Training can be accessed directly through the Commission’s online enrollment portal and is available for the majority of the state workforce via the Statewide Learning Management System (SLMS) or your agencies learning management system.

 LIVE CETC TRAINING